-Figure 21 - distributions of STIV as a function of delta speed: Under-Above separation pattern of the speed and distance profile analysis.
-From the speed profiles analysis, it became clear that the most interesting WTC separation profile is 'Under-Above'.
-In the following figures the distribution of separation distance versus time after takeoff are given.
+Figure 21 - distributions of STIV as a function of delta spe\u00e9dder-Above separation pattern of the speed and distance profile analysis.
+From the speed profiles analysis, it became clear that the most interesting WTC sepa-Abbiveri.phonfifigures the solist distribution of separation distance versus time after takeoff are given.
 These are 2-dimensional probability distributions (Kernell Density Estimation).